Skip to main content

 Refund Completion

-Once the refund transaction is processed and no longer pending, Bookkeep automatically updates to capture the refund being completed.
-This process can span multiple days, resulting in the refund being captured on the first day with the issuance of funds back to the customer on a future date.
+Once the refund transaction is processed and no longer pending, Bookkeep automatically updates the respective journal entry to capture the refund being completed.
+This process may span multiple days: the refund is initially captured on the first day, and the issuance of funds occurs on a later date.

 In Shopify, you may see the following indicating that a refund is in a pending state for an order: